winglang/wing/README.md

 ### 1.13 Execution Model

 Execution model currently is delegated to the JSII target.
-This means if you are targeting JSII with Node, Wing will use the event based IO that Node offers.
+This means if you are targeting JSII with Node, Wing will use the event based loop that Node offers.

-Program entrypoint in Wing is not like a typical entrypoint in other programs.
-Rather it is an orchestration "manifest".
-This orchestration manifest contains pure compute instruction acting on mostly immutable data.

-Some of these instructions are executed in preflight and some are inflight.
+In Wing, writing and executing at root block scope level is forbidden except for the root main entrypoint of the program.
+Root block scope is considered special and compiler generates special instructions to properly assign all resources to their respective scopes recursively down the constructs tree based on entry.

 Entrypoint is always a wing source with an extension of `.w`.
-Within this entry point, a root resource is made available for all subsequent resources that are initialized with the `def` keyword.
+Within this entry point, a root resource is made available for all subsequent resources that are initialized and instantiated.
 Type of the root resource is determined by the target being used by the compiler.
 The root resource might be of type `App` in AWS CDK or `TerraformApp` in case of CDK for Terraform target.

+> Following "shimming" is only done for the entrypoint file and nowhere else.
+> Type of the "shim" changes from `cdk.Stack` to `TerraformStack` for cdk-tf.

+> ```TS
+> // Wing Entrypoint Code:
+> let a = MyResource();
+> let b = MyResource() be "my-resource";
+> ```
+>
+> ```TS
+> // Equivalent TypeScript Code:
+> (new class extends cdk.Stack {
+>   constructor(scope: constructs.Construct, id: string) {
+>     const a = new MyResource(this, "MyResource");
+>     const b = new MyResource(this, "my-resource");
+>   }
+> })(new cdk.App(), "WingEntry");
+> ```

 [`▲ top`][top]